 Review this page for information about SNF enforcement discretion for administering COVID-19 vaccines during and after the PHE.
 The SNF enforcement discretion described on this page will end on June 30, 2023.

-The Centers for Medicare & Medicaid Services (“CMS”) appreciates its long-standing partnership with immunizers, including pharmacies, to facilitate the efficient administration of vaccinations, particularly for vulnerable populations in long-term care facilities and other congregate care settings across America.
-Leveraging immunizers’ capabilities and expertise will play an important role in the Department’s ability to broadly distribute and administer COVID-19 vaccinations, including Medicare beneficiaries.
+CMS appreciates its long-standing partnership with immunizers, including pharmacies, to facilitate the efficient administration of vaccines, particularly for vulnerable populations in long-term care facilities and other congregate care settings across America.
+Leveraging immunizers’ capabilities and expertise has played an important role in the Department’s ability to broadly distribute and administer COVID-19 vaccines, including to people with Medicare.

-America is facing an unprecedented challenge.
-Quickly, safely, and effectively vaccinating our most vulnerable citizens in settings that have accounted for about 30 percent of U.S. COVID-19 deaths is a top-priority mission for the Trump Administration.
-Unfortunately, many long-term care facilities may not have sufficient capacity to receive, store, and administer vaccines.
-And some long-term care facility residents cannot safely leave the facility to receive vaccinations.
+The COVID-19 PHE presented an unprecedented challenge.
+Quickly, safely, and effectively vaccinating our most vulnerable citizens in settings that have accounted for about 30 percent of U.S. COVID-19 deaths has been a top-priority.
+Unfortunately, during the PHE, many long-term care facilities may not have had sufficient capacity to get, store, and administer vaccines.
+And some long-term care facility residents couldn’t safely leave the facility to get vaccinations.

 During the PHE, outside immunizers helped fill the need to provide onsite vaccinations at skilled nursing facilities (SNFs).
 They were Medicare-enrolled vaccinators who could bill directly and get direct reimbursement from the Medicare program.